Rhodes University Faculty of Humanities

 A listener eavesdropping on debates in the humanities quickly becomes infuriated.
 There seem to be no clear answers.
 Arguments go around in circles.
 What counts for “research” seems imprecise, exploratory, open-ended.
 Problems are posed even when everyone knows that no clear answer will be likely to emerge.
 Everyone is asking questions and solutions are thin on the ground.
 Even more infuriatingly, no one seems at all apologetic about this.

-See also King Hintsa TVET College Msobomvu Campus
+See also Maluti TVET College Harrismith Campus Courses Offered

 So what is the point, exactly?
 The humanities can be described as the way in which a society engages in conversation with itself.
 Our work is not about finding technical solutions to individual problems.
 We have bigger aims — to produce ethical and reflective citizens capable of adapting to change and leading in innovation because they are creative, lateral and critical thinkers.